fomoweth/chainlink-router/README.md

 ### Key Features

 -   **Direct and Multi-Hop Price Resolution** Automatically finds the shortest feed path between two assets using a breadth-first traversal
 -   **Price Derivation Engine**
     Supports derived price computation (A/B = A/C \* C/B), feed inversion, and precision normalization
 -   **Bitmap-Based Graph Storage**
     Assets are tracked in a paged bitmap structure for efficient gas usage and scalable pathfinding
 -   **Batch Feed and Asset Management**
     Efficiently register or deregister multiple feeds in single transactions

+## Deployment

+You can checkout the deployment information [here](./depolyments/index.md)

 ### Usage